Constraints on Phase Transitions in Neutron Star Matter: Equation of State of Neutron Star Matter

 This result was obtained based on the detection of the black widow's companion star.
-PSR J0952-0607 is also one of the fastest rotating pulsars.
-With a spin period of 1.4 ms it requires radius-dependent corrections for rotational effects as described in \cite{Brandes2023a}.
+PSR J0952--0607 is also one of the fastest rotating pulsars.
+With a spin period of 1.4 ms, it requires radius-dependent corrections for rotational effects, as described in~\cite{Brandes2023a}.
 For example, the rotating mass of a $2.35\,M_\odot$ star with an assumed radius of $R = 12$ km decreases by 3\% to an equivalent non-rotating mass of about 2.28 $M_\odot$.

-Radii of neutron stars together with their masses can be inferred from X-ray profiles of rotating hot spot patterns measured with the NICER telescope.
-Two neutron stars have been investigated in this way \cite{Riley2019,Riley2021}:
+Together with their masses the radii of neutron stars can be inferred from X-ray profiles of rotating hot-spot patterns measured with the NICER telescope.
+Two neutron stars have been investigated in this way~\cite{Riley2019,Riley2021}:

-All of the mass and radius data are included as input in setting constraints for the neutron star EoS.
-In the case of PSR J0740+6620 the analysis of the NICER measurement includes the Shapiro delay result.
-Only the data from NICER have therefore been used in the Bayesian inference data set.
-An alternative analysis of the NICER data has also been performed by a second independent group \cite{Miller2019,Miller2021}.
-Both results are mutually compatible within their uncertainties.
+All of the mass and radius data are included as inputs when setting constraints for the neutron star EoS.
+In the case of PSR J0740+6620, the analysis of the NICER measurement includes the Shapiro delay result.
+Therefore, only the data from NICER have been used in the Bayesian inference dataset.
+An alternative analysis of the NICER data was also performed by a second independent group~\cite{Miller2019,Miller2021}.
+Both results are mutually compatible within their~uncertainties.